Now What? by Rich Paschall

 After my grandparents retired I was old enough to get put on the train in Chicago and collected from the train in Fulton, Kentucky.
 It was the nearest stop to my grandparents in Tennessee.
 Yes, we went around and visited relatives and friends.
-I could now participate in some storytelling.
-I was still told I looked like Robert Lee, which I was always to take as a compliment.
-In my grandparents’ retirement years, there was not much more to do.
+I could now participate in some story telling.
+I was still told I looked like Robert Lee, which I was always to take as a complement.
+In my grandparents’ retirement years, there was now something more to do.

 “You can walk right down there to the Dairy Queen and get yourself an ice cream cone.
 If you go down there after dark, you can hear that bug zapper getting something every minute or two.”
 Now that’s entertainment!

 When my grandmother passed away at some point in her 90s, we returned to Tennessee for another round of family visits.
 My father and I attended some family reunions in other years.
 One time it was at a Baptist church, the next time it was at the John Deere dealer.
 It seems the John Deere dealer had the largest room in the area, bigger than the church.
 We didn’t need any farm equipment, but it was interesting to see.

 Even decades later, our visiting routine was to travel around and see relatives, mostly without advance warning.
 We were always welcome, however.
 Once my father and his brother, my uncle, tried to remember how to get to someone’s house using landmarks from when they were kids.
 The amazing thing is there was little movement of families and we always found our way around.